 Q: What themes are explored in The Simple Truth?

-• A: The Simple Truth explores themes of myth, history, family, memory, and universal truths through poetry.
+• A: The Simple Truth explores themes of myth, history, family, memory, and the search for universal truths.

 Ai generated